-The way we prepared the turkey was a little more involved than the US way but the taste is just amazing.
+The way we prepare the turkey is a little more involved than the US way but the taste is just amazing.
 And there won't be one little bit of crisp skin left on that cooked bird.
 My family loves to pick on the skin as soon as the bird comes out the oven.
+I have taken this recipe and added the bacon wrap to make it my own.
+You can adjust it to your taste.

 - Non cured bacon. (contains no nitrates or preservatives of any kind).